 - A special lunch.
 Pack a special lunch for the first day or include a special note to encourage your child during school.
 Need some ideas?
 Kids Activities Blog has over 500 printable lunchbox notes that make it easy.

 - A special after-school snack.
 What would make that after school time special?
 A popsicle?
 A cookie?
 Peanut butter and apple at the park?[bctt tweet=”Make the first day of school special with one of these simple ideas!” username=”kathygossen”]

 - Create a time capsule.
-In it you may want to include a back-to-school pic, a short video of your child answering a questionaire, or even the questionaire itself.
+In it you may want to include a back-to-school pic, a short video of your child answering a questionnaire, or even the questionnaire itself.
 Save the capsule until the last day of school, and then let them open it to see how much they’ve grown.

 - Look forward to their homecoming.
 Let them know you missed them while they were at school.
 If they ride the bus, watch for them through the front window.
 If you pick them up, be ready to hear all about their day during the car ride home.
-If you homeschool, provide an opportunity for you kids to tell the non-teacher in the family about their day.
+For homeschoolers, provide an opportunity for you kids to tell the non-teacher in the family about their day.